Aadya Murshida (Dr. Perez-Chisti)

 2015, Peace with All-Akbar, the First Interfaith Mogul King.
 Sufi Movement USA, Berkeley, California.

-Murshida Rabia’s other interests and expertise extends to phenomenological and hermeneutic research methods, ancient languages, yoga, and martial arts.
-She holds a black belt in Shorin Ryu Karate and studied with Sensai Jack Seito, and Sensai Richard Kim from the Zen Bei Botokukai in San Francisco.
-She also studied Kendo and Iaido at the Buddhist Temple in New York City with Reverend Sui Shin Kan.
-She holds a degree in Herbal Medicine form Dominican College in Vancouver, Canada.
+Aadya Murshida other interests and expertise extends to phenomenological and hermeneutic research methods, ancient languages, yoga, and martial arts.
+She holds a black belt in Shorin Ryu Karate and studied with Sensai Jack Saito, and Sensai Richard Kim from the Zen Bei Botokukai in San Francisco.
+She also studied Kendo and Iaido at the Buddhist Temple in New York City with Reverend Shunshin Kan.
+She holds a degree in Medicine & Herbalism from Dominican College in Vancouver, Canada.